As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Ms Yi Ling, 33, remembers a time as a youngster when she would try to avoid her father or run away whenever he fetched her from primary school.

-The user-experience designer, who declined to give her full name, said that back then, her schoolmates often mistook her parents — aged 45 and 50 when they had her — for her grandparents, and constantly made fun of her over this.
+The user-experience designer, who declined to give her full name, said that back then, her schoolmates often mistook her parents — aged 45 and 50 when they had her — for her grandparents, and constantly made fun of her.

-She eventually grew out of this phase, but continued having a rather different experience growing up with her older parents, compared to her peers who had younger mums and dads.
+She eventually grew out of this phase, but continued having a different experience than her peers who had younger mums and dads.

 “My parents did try their best to play with me when I was a kid,” she said.